 Environmental Health Percolation Tests/Wet Weather Testing

 January 27, 2023 – Based on the most recent data, and in accordance with Maryland Sewage Disposal and Subdivision regulations (COMAR 26.04.02.04B and 26.04.03.02A), the testing of the soils in the northwestern area of the County (Penn, Abbottstown, Raritan, Lewisberry, and Klinesville soils) may begin immediately.
-Groundwater levels are at or above normal in this area and the requirement that “soil percolation tests and any other test as may be required shall be performed at the time of year when the highest water table can be expected at the on-site sewage disposal area” has been satisfied.
+Groundwater levels are at or above normal in this area and the requirement that “soil percolation tests and any other tests as may be required shall be performed at the time of year when the highest water table can be expected at the on-site sewage disposal area” has been satisfied.
 This decision will be re-evaluated on a weekly basis.

 Questions may be directed to David Robinson, L.E.H.S, Supervisor of Development Review,

 Carroll County Health Department Bureau of Environmental Health, at 410-876-4887.

 Percolation Tests The suitability of soil for the subsurface disposal of sewage is determined by its physical characteristics and percolation rates.
 Physical characteristics include percentage of rock, evidence of groundwater, and depth to rock and/or groundwater.
 A percolation test measures the rate that clear water seeps into the soil from a standard test hole.